-Pregnancy and early motherhood are closely linked to issues of human rights.
+Early pregnancy and motherhood are closely linked to issues of human rights.
 A pregnant girl who is pressured or forced to leave school, for example, is denied her right to an education.
 A girl who is prevented from accessing contraception or reproductive health information is denied her right to health.

 At the same time, girls who are vulnerable are more likely to become pregnant.
-In every region of the world - including high-income countries - girls who are poor, poorly educated or living in rural areas are at greater risk of becoming pregnant than those who are wealthier, well-educated or urban.
-This is true on a global level, as well: 95 per cent of the world’s births to adolescents (aged 15-19) take place in developing countries.
+In every region of the world – including high-income countries – girls who are poor, poorly educated or living in rural areas are at greater risk of becoming pregnant than those who are wealthier, well-educated or urban.
+This is true on a global level, as well: 95 per cent of the world’s births to adolescents (girls aged 15-19) take place in low- and middle-income countries.
 Every year, some 3 million girls in this age bracket resort to unsafe abortions, risking their lives and health.